Skip to Content

 For example, the quarry northeast of Isle La Motte hosts various gastropod and nautiloid fossils.
 Marine fossils are also present on the shores of Lake Champlain or between Burlington and Rutland.

 Here is the home of the world’s oldest fossilized coral reef.
-The lakeshore is filled with various marine fossils, and some arrowheads were also found there.
+The lakeshore is filled with various marine fossils, and some arrowheads were found there.

 Speaking of arrowheads, you can also find them in Otter Creek in Clarendon or Dead Creek.
 The terrain near the many lakes of Vermont is also an excellent place to start searching.